 Students who earn a final grade of "F" or "FA" in any course or a final grade below a "C" in a student's coursework will be required to repeat the course.
-There is a \$300 Course Repeat Fee.

-Both course instances will appear on the student's transcript, and the student's GPA calculation will include the original grade earned in that course unless the Grade Forgiveness Policy is applied.
 A student may repeat an individual course only once (for a total of two attempts).
 Under exceptional circumstances, and upon approval, a student may be allowed to repeat a course for a second time (for a total of 3 attempts).
+There is a \$300 Course Repeat Fee.

+Both course instances will appear on the student's transcript, and the student's GPA calculation will include the original grade earned in that course.

 Highlands College offers a Grade Forgiveness Policy which may be used a maximum of four (4) times, only once for any course, which allows a student to use the forgiveness for four different courses.
-The transcript will show both the original grade and the course repeat grade, but only the grade points and credit hours earned in the repeated courses will be counted toward degree completion and averaged into the student's GPA.
+In this instance, the transcript will show both the original grade and the course repeat grade, but only the grade points and credit hours earned in the repeated courses will be counted toward degree completion and averaged into the student's GPA.